Prepare now for hurricane

 A meeting of the Maui Red Cross Advisory committee reminded us that we need to keep pushing our readers to be prepared for natural disasters.

-As we do every year at this time, we'd like to remind readers to be aware that June 1 through Nov.
-30 is officially hurricane season - the months when we are most likely to face tropical cyclones.
+Topping that list, of course, is the potential for a hurricane.
+June 1 through Nov.
+30 is officially hurricane season – the months when we are most likely to face tropical cyclones.

 The Hawaiian Islands lie in an area of the world where tropical cyclones are bred in warm ocean waters.
 The topography of the islands – sharp-sided mountains and deep valleys – can intensify heavy winds.

-Don't be lulled.
-Hurricane Iniki did more than $1 billion worth of damage to Kauai in 1992.
+Don’t be lulled.
+Hurricane Iniki did over $1 billion worth of damage to Kauai in 1992.

 Families should have a hurricane plan with all needed supplies on hand for at least five days.
-Have plenty of bottled water on hand - flashlights and a hand-cranked radio should also be available.
+Have access to plenty of bottled water; flashlights and a hand-cranked radio should also be available.
 Have extra batteries for the flashlights.
-Don't forget toiletries.
+Don’t forget toiletries.
 Have a first-aid kit.